 O.A.
 'Bum' Phillips

-Born: Sept.
-29, 1923 in Orange, Texas
+Sept.
+29, 1923 - Oct.
+18, 201 3 Orange, Texas

-Bum got his nickname when his little sister's attempts to say "brother" came out "bumble" and later "bum."
+Bum got his nickname from his little sister's attempts to say "brother," which came out "bumble" and later "bum."
 Of his nickname, Bum has joked, "I don't mind being called Bum, just as long as you don't put a 'you' in front of it."

 Phillips served as the Oilers' head coach through 1980 and was the winningest coach in franchise history with a 55-35 record.
 He became the head coach for the New Orleans Saints from 1981 to 1985, retiring after his last season.

-His son Wade served as the Oilers' defensive line coach and has gone on to head coach several NFL teams including the Dallas Cowboys, winning a Super Bowl with the Denver Broncos after the 2015 season and being named the Associated Press NFL Assistant Coach of the Year.
+His son Wade has followed in his father's footsteps, coaching for a number of NFL teams, including the Dallas Cowboys as head coach, winning a Super Bowl with the Denver Broncos, and being named the Associated Press NFL Assistant Coach of the Year.
 His grandson Wes is also an NFL assistant coach.